The original document is Chinese Version

 This means you can develop Agent training processes just like developing ordinary Python projects - set breakpoints, check variables, single-step execution.
 The entire Client side is ordinary Python code, without Ray or any other "black magic" of distributed training frameworks.
 AI programming assistants like Cursor and Claude Code can also directly participate in your Agent training development and benefit from the instant output feedback of the Agent to automatically fix Bugs.

-Multi-Task Cocktail Training: Need to RL train 40% Math Tasks, 30% Code Tasks, 30% Terminal Tasks simultaneously, with completely different Runtimes?
-No Problem!
+Multi-Task Cocktail RL Training: Need to train Math + Code + Terminal tasks simultaneously, with completely different runtime dependencies for each task?
+Easy!

 AgentJet swarm mode naturally solves this problem.
 You only need to deploy a Swarm Server to host the target model, and then start multiple Swarm Clients on different machines (or even different network environments), each Client responsible for a type of task.
 Next, you can use the "throttler" provided by AgentJet to adjust the ratio of different tasks; you can also flexibly customize the training logic and dynamically adjust the ratio during the training process.
 Each Client operates independently, is independently fault-tolerant, and does not interfere with each other.